updowndude/start-here/Readme.md

 Goal
 The goal of the project is to help a person help a place to start.
-This place where a person is starting from web development, game development essay writing.
+This is a place where a person can find place to starting for web development, game development, and essay writing.

 initialize setup
 node sever

 commands
-  gulp
-    development
-  xo
+  npm run
     test
+      check js & jsx files
+    myBower
+      bower local to project
+    dev
+      start dev environment
+    devMom
-  node index.js
+      if changes are index.js
-    node backend
+    stop
+      run after dev or devMom

 dependencies
   node
   sass
     ruby
   live reload
-  bower global
-  gulp global
-  xo global

 Todos
   forms
-    check fails message
+    checks fails message
-      bold and red
-    check against injection attacks
+      tell user
     inputs
       importance number
       first name